Introduction: Why accessibility is crucial

 | Large enterprises (≥ 250 employees) | up to EUR 80,000 |

-Affected individuals can direct complaints to the monitoring body of the Social Ministry Service.
-This body investigates, issues official decisions if necessary, and can determine fines.
-Important: Continued failure to rectify the situation threatens repeated fines – paying once is not enough.
-Legal recourse: Appeal to the Federal Administrative Court.
+Those affected can take complaints to the monitoring body of the Social Ministry Service.
+The body investigates, issues official decisions where necessary and can set fines.
+Important: failing to put things right can lead to repeated fines; paying once is not enough.
+Legal recourse is by appeal to the Federal Administrative Court.

-Important: The authorities focus on cooperation.
-Those who act proactively have nothing to fear.
-Ignoring it, however, is becoming increasingly expensive.
+Important: the authorities focus on cooperation.
+Anyone who acts proactively has nothing to fear.
+Ignoring the rules, however, is becoming increasingly expensive.

 Added value of accessibility for companies

-Accessibility is not a compliance exercise – but a strategic investment with a measurable return.
+Accessibility is not a compliance exercise; it is a strategic investment with a measurable return.

 Quantifiable advantages